Publishing a Website on Bitbucket Cloud

 Create a repository and making sure to Name it using the following format:

-bitbucket.io.
-For example, if your account name (which can be your individual account or team name) is
+For example, if the name of the account where you're adding this repository (which can be your individual account or team name) is

 tutorialsyour repository Name should be

 - Clone the repository to your local system.

 - Create an